VanHulleOne/SciSlice/README.md

 ## Getting Started
-After downloading the zip file and extracting it in an appropriate location and installing the dependencies simply run RUN_ME.py in your preferred Python IDE or with a text editor (I prefer Notepad++)*.
+After downloading the zip file and extracting it in an appropriate location and installing the dependencies simply run RUN_ME.py in your preferred Python IDE or from the command line.
+A GUI interface will be displayed which allows for either entering new parameters or for uploading previously defined parameter files (JSON files).
 The user adjustable printing parameters are broken into five sections:<br/>
 * [Part](#part-parameters)<br/>
 * [Layer](#layer-parameters)<br/>